-Engaging in Career-Long Learning; Demonstrating a Professional Body of Knowledge; Adhering to Legal Frameworks and Policies Rationale Critical thinking, articulating evidence-based practices and finding authentic connections between theory and practice are essential for teacher development and growth.
-Being able to consider the benefits as well as the challenges of learning theory or pedagogical approach is necessary as you navigate various classroom cultures, partner teacher philosophies, and eventually school vision and mission statements.
-Instructions Students will select two contrasting learning theory perspectives to critically analyze.
+Students will select two contrasting learning theory perspectives to critically analyze.
 They will explore the key components of the learning theory by creating an outline of a learning task of a self-selected learning outcome pulled from the program of studies.
 The learning task will describe the instructional design through the lens of each theory, how students would be expected to develop a skill and demonstrate evidence of learning.
 The student should provide a well-articulated critique of the overall benefits and challenges of each learning theory.
 The recommended length of this analysis in 6 pages, to a maximum of 8 pages.
 Students should include 6 citations to support their analysis.
 The learning design can be presented as a table or a point form outline but must be supplemented by a valid analysis.
+The assignment

-The assignment Assessment: A rubric will be used to evaluate the critical analysis The assignment will be submitted in class on December 10th, 1918.
+Assessment: A rubric will be used to evaluate the critical analysis

+The assignment will be submitted through Moodle by December 10th at midnight.

 Attendance:

 It is the expectation that all students will attend class and be on time.
 Please inform me if you know you will be away.
 Students are responsible for their own learning and are required to remain current with all information covered during class.
 Assignments are to be submitted on or before the due date.
 Extensions for assignments will rarely be granted and only for serious medical situations or extenuating circumstances.

 Grade Summary:

 The available letters for course grades are as follows:

 Letter Grade Description

 A+ Excellent

 Α Good

 A-

 B+ Satisfactory

-В
+В •

 B-

 C+

 С

 C-

 D+

 D Minimal Pass

 F Failure

 Because of the nature of the Alpha 4.00 system, there can be no uniform University-wide conversion scale.
-The relationship between raw scores (e.g. percentages) and the resultant letter grade will depend on the nature of the course and the instructor's assessment of the level of each class, compared to similar classes taught previously.
+The relationship betwee raw scores (e.g. percentages) and the resultant letter grade will depend on the nature of the course and the instructor's assessment of the level of each class, compared to similar classes taught previously.
 Please note that final grades will be available on student registration system.
 Printed grade sheets are not mailed out.
+150 Ambrose Circle SW, Calgary, AB T3H 0L5 T 403-410-2000 TF 800-461-1222

 Ambrose University Academic Policies: